 The medical field revolves around patients, and one of the most important responsibilities in caring for them involves absolutely no interaction with the patients at all; it’s called sterile processing.

-Sterile processing technologists spend their days in hospital basements ensuring that patients do not contract infections, get sick or even die from dangerous microorganisms.
+Central sterile processing technologists spend their days in hospital basements ensuring that patients do not contract infections, get sick or even die from dangerous microorganisms.

 Think of it as an assembly line.
 After surgery, used instruments are transported to the sterile processing center where there are three areas: decontamination, packaging and sterilization.